-Penile cancer is skin cancer Overview of Skin Cancer Skin cancer is the most common type of cancer.
-Skin cancer is most common among people who work or play sports outside and among sunbathers.
-Fair-skinned people are particularly susceptible... read more on your penis.
+Penile cancer is skin cancer Overview of Skin Cancer Skin cancer is the most common type of cancer, and people of all skin tones can be affected.
+People who have light skin are particularly susceptible to developing most forms of skin cancer because... read more on your penis.

 Penile cancer is uncommon and happens mainly in men who aren't circumcised (still have foreskin)

 Infection with human papillomavirus (HPV) Genital Warts HPV is a virus that causes warts.
 There are many types of HPV.
 Some types of HPV cause warts on your skin Other types of HPV cause warts on your genitals (genital warts) Some of the types of... read more raises the chance of having penile cancer

 It usually happens on the tip of your penis (the glans) or under your foreskin

 Penile cancer is usually treated by doing surgery, but very small cancers may be treated with lasers or cream

 What causes penile cancer?

 Infection with HPV (a common sexually transmitted virus that can cause cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
 Most cervical cancers are caused by human papillomavirus (HPV) infection.
 Cervical cancer usually results from infection... read more in women and genital warts Genital Warts HPV is a virus that causes warts.
 There are many types of HPV.
 Some types of HPV cause warts on your skin Other types of HPV cause warts on your genitals (genital warts) Some of the types of... read more )

 Not being circumcised—circumcision is surgery to remove the foreskin from the penis

 When penile cancer is more advanced, you may have a larger sore or growth.